Imoustak/orderbook-parser/README.md

-# `orderbook-parser`

-Example projects that shows how to obtain orderbook snapshots from Kraken.

-## Requirements

-- You need a relatively new version of Node.js (this was tested with version 13.3.0)
-- `yarn` package manager

-## How to install

-- `git clone` this repo
-- Run `yarn` to install the dependencies
+# `orderbook-parser + metrics stack`

+Example project that obtains orderbook snapshots from Kraken and pushes metrics related to received orderbooks in influxdb via telegraf with grafana on top.

-## How to run
+## How to test

-Just `yarn start`.
+First you need to build the docker image for orderbook-parser app:
+`docker build -t imoustak/orderbook-parser:1.0.0 .`

+Then to start the app and the setup run:
+`docker-compose up`

+Navigate to `localhost:3000` in order to access grafana and use password: `grafana`